Skip to main content

 The .userName property contains the user name associated to the session.
 You can use it to identify the user within your code.

-• With web sessions, this property is an empty string by default.
+• Web sessions: This property is an empty string by default.
 It can be set using the privileges property of the setPrivileges() function.

-• With remote and stored procedure sessions, this property returns the same user name as the Current user command.
+• Remote/Stored procedure sessions: This property returns the same user name as the Current user command.